frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 ---
 layout: homily
-title: "Birthday of the Prelate (Don Fernando)"
+title: "The Birthday of the Prelate (Don Fernando)"
 ---

 By Fr.
 Conor Donnelly